 Ann Shafer is an independent curator, art historian, writer, and a leading expert on intaglio printmaking by Stanley William Hayter and Atelier 17.
-Formerly Shafer was associate curator of Prints, Drawings, and Photographs at the Baltimore Museum of Art, where she curated a variety of exhibitions including On the Mark: Contemporary Works on Paper in 2010, the annual Baker Artist Awards in 2011 and 2012, Front Room: An-My Lê in 2013, On Paper: Spin, Crinkle, Pluck and On Paper: Alternate Realities in 2015, as well as Front Room: Broomberg & Chanarin in 2016.
+Formerly Shafer was associate curator of prints, drawings, and photographs at the Baltimore Museum of Art, where she curated a variety of exhibitions and hosted myriad classes and visitors.
 She also organized the museum’s Baltimore Contemporary Print Fair in 2012, 2015, and 2017, featuring an international array of twenty presses, publishers, and dealers.
-Shafer has a BA from The College of Wooster and an MA from Williams College.
-In addition to the Baltimore Museum of Art, Shafer has worked at the Whitney Museum of American Art, the Williams College Museum of Art, and the National Gallery of Art.
+In April 2022, she mounted a new, independent print fair in Baltimore.
+She also hosts two podcasts, Platemark and The Curator’s Choice, and writes a blog about favorite works of art (annshafer.com).
+Shafer has a BA from The College of Wooster and a MA from Williams College, both in art history.
+In addition to the BMA, Ann has worked at the Whitney Museum of American Art, the Williams College Museum of Art, and the National Gallery of Art.

 Ben Levy (photo by Lili Levy)